-A typical (.com) domain name costs $10 – $12 USD yearly (plus a few more bucks if you want privacy; by default, your name and some contact info are visible online when you register a domain).
+A typical (.com) domain name costs $11 – $15 USD yearly (plus a few more bucks if you want privacy; by default, your name and some contact info are visible online when you register a domain).
 Other extensions are cheaper, others more expensive.
-If you opt to get a .ph or .com.ph domain name, that’s an additional $21 USD.
+If you opt to get a .ph or .com.ph domain name, that’s an additional ~ $20 USD.
 Some extensions can go as high as $35 USD per year.
-If someone has unfortunately already bought the domain name you like, your only option is to buy it from them.
+If someone has unfortunately already bought the domain name you like, your only option is to buy it from them, if they are selling.
 In which case, they have total control of the price.
-They can sell it for $1 or they can sell it for $1,000 USD.
+They can sell it for $1 USD or they can sell it for $1,000 USD.
 Or they might not want to sell it at all.
 It’s all up to them.

-Your web hosting is where your content and website files are going to be saved in the Internet.
-It’s an always online computer that is connected to the Internet that you “rent” so to speak.
+Your web hosting is where your content and website files are going to be saved on the Internet.
+It’s an always-online computer that is connected to the Internet that you “rent” so to speak.

 Based on my experience, a reliable web hosting package costs $7 – $15 USD per month or around $80 – 180$ per year.
 This is a basic package, or what is known in the industry as a “shared” plan/package.
 And no, your files are not shared with other subscribers nor are they accessible to other subscribers.
 It just means they are sharing the same resource.
 Your files are accessible only to you or to anyone you have given permission.

-If you are expecting over 10,000 visits to your website everyday, you have to purchase a higher plan.
 For small to midsize businesses, a shared plan will do most of the time.
+If you are expecting over 10,000 visits to your website everyday, you have to purchase a “higher” plan.